isomerpages/nlb-biblioasia/_jan-to-mar-2022/The Blossoming of Tree Planting Day.md

 [^1]: “[Dr Goh Plants Tree to Launch T-Day](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19711108-1.2.87),” _Straits Times_, 8 November 1971, 17.
 (From NewspaperSG)

-[^2]: Lim Tin Seng, “The Greening of Singapore: Parks and Roadside Trees from Colonial Rule to the Present,” _Journal of the Malaysian Branch of the Royal Asiatic Society_, 91, no. 2 (December 2018): 80–82, Project Muse, https://muse.jhu.edu/article/714691; Shawn Lum and IIsa Sharp, eds., [_A View from the Summit: The Story of Bukit Timah Nature Reserve_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7671502) (Singapore: Nanyang Technological University and National University of Singapore, 1996), 20–21.
+[^2]: Lim Tin Seng, “The Greening of Singapore: Parks and Roadside Trees from Colonial Rule to the Present,” _Journal of the Malaysian Branch of the Royal Asiatic Society_ 91, no. 2 (December 2018): 80–82, Project Muse, https://muse.jhu.edu/article/714691; Shawn Lum and IIsa Sharp, eds., [_A View from the Summit: The Story of Bukit Timah Nature Reserve_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7671502) (Singapore: Nanyang Technological University and National University of Singapore, 1996), 20–21.
 (From National Library, Singapore, Call no. RSING 333.78095957 VIE)

 [^3]: Lim, “Greening of Singapore,” 80–82; “[Singapore Replants Trees](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19480323-1.2.82),” _Straits Times_, 23 March 1948, 7.
 (From NewspaperSG)